octomix/josson/README.md

         {}->upperCase($V) ==>""

-8. Functions can be nested and the parameters have the same parent node.
+8. Functions can be nested and the parameters can refer to those child nodes of the same step.

         josson.getNode("customer.concat(upperCase(name), ' / ', phone)")
         ==>